punit-mishra-tc/AppiumDemo/README.md

 * Install app-debug.apk from the file
 * Launch the app to get to know about the app
+### Test Cases
+* Check if user is able to sign up by providing the details
+* Check if error is shown if incorrect user credentials are passed
+* Check if "Log in" button is disabled if user enters incorrect credentials 5 times
+* Check if user is able to login to the app using the correct credentials and verify the First Name and Last Name in the app
 </details>
 <img width="727" alt="Sign Up" src="https://user-images.githubusercontent.com/46274358/90983699-a9caa180-e58d-11ea-8b48-8cec71e19ea2.png">
 * Create Account